saasbook/hw-accessibility-audits/README.md

 **Submission: For this section, include a spec and snippests of code that show how you plugged things together.
 Include a link to a CI run.**

+**Answer the following questions:**
+> What do you think you've learned so far?
+How was your experience testing and fixing the feedback?
+Do you have any major "take-aways" from trying this out?

 # Submission Instructions

 Write your feedback in a document. **This is a group assignment.** You should put your name and answer for each section when the questions are individual.
 For example, you must all try using a screen reader.